Audio sample number 29, and then we'll get to number four in an order.

 Well, there's no place to push them off to.

-Finally, Chris Wallace says, Well, what do you think about Obama's political arm?
+Finally, Chris Wallace says, well, what do you think about Obama's political arm, organizing for America, taking a role in mobilizing some of your opposition?

 The president ultimately should stay focused on fixing the federal budget because they've got a huge deficit.

-And believe me, they got their hands full, they're far from getting accomplished in Washington.
+And believe me, they got their hands full.

-Taxpayers who by and large are sacrificing in their own jobs in the private sector, paying much more than the 5.8% for pension and the 12.6% for health care I'm asking for.
+In Washington, there are 5.5 million people in this state, taxpayers who, by and large, are sacrificing in their own jobs in the private sector, paying much more than the 5.8% for pension and the 12.6% for health care I'm asking for.

-They've made tough sacrifices to balance the budgets in their communities and their homes and in their businesses.
+They've made tough sacrifices to balance the budgets in their communities, in their homes, and in their businesses.

 I think it is realistic to make sure that as loud as the voices are in the Capitol, we don't let them overpower the voices of the taxpayers I was elected to represent and elected to get the job done, which is balancing this budget.